Uniqueness and superposition of the space-distribution dependent Zakai equations: Abstract

 \section{Abstract}

-The work concerns the Zakai equations from nonlinear filtering problems of McKean-Vlasov stochastic differential equations with correlated noises.
-First, we establish the Kushner-Stratonovich equations, the Zakai equations and the distribution-dependent Zakai equations.
-And then, the pathwise uniqueness, uniqueness in joint law and uniqueness in law of weak solutions for the distribution-dependent Zakai equations are shown.
-Finally, we prove a superposition principle between the distribution-dependent Zakai equations and distribution-dependent Fokker-Planck equations.
-As a by-product, we give some conditions under which distribution-dependent Fokker-Planck equations have unique weak solutions.
+The work concerns the space-distribution dependent Zakai equations from nonlinear filtering problems of McKean-Vlasov stochastic differential equations with correlated noises.
+First of all, we establish the space-distribution dependent Kushner-Stratonovich equations and the space-distribution dependent Zakai equations.
+Then, the pathwise uniqueness of their strong solutions is shown.
+Finally, we prove a superposition principle between the space-distribution dependent Zakai equations and space-distribution dependent Fokker-Planck equations.
+As a by-product, we give some conditions under which space-distribution dependent Fokker-Planck equations have weak solutions.

 \rm